Education Funding

 Parents often finance their child's education through savings or monthly income.
 If they do not have any funds of their own, some parents resort to a personal loan.
 This is a loan that is not related to education and for which the parents act as borrowers.
 As in other cases, they are subjected to a credit check.
 The result determines the conditions of the personal loan.

 In addition to banks, crowdlending platforms such as LEND also offer personal loans.
-A consumer loan from LEND is very flexible to use and convenient to apply for online.
+Such a consumer loan from LEND is very flexible to use and convenient to apply for online.

 b.
 Education Loan & Student Loan